Here is a brief tutorial to just get you started. |

 The Model consist of the Xervlet API.
 (That much is already done for you)

-The Controller is what the Model/Xervlet Engine calls when it receives a command.
+The Controller is what the Model/Xervlet Engine calls when it receives a

-Then passes off all the work to the it, which in turns reads the data and passes it on to
+Then passes off all the work to the it, which in turns reads the data and passes

 the HtmlParser (View) which controls how it looks on the screen.